Canada–South Korea relations: History

-Contact between Canada and South Korea dates back to the 19th century when Canadians were some of the first Westerners to arrive on the Korean peninsula, a majority of whom were Christian missionaries, though they branched out into other fields of work.
-Rev. Canadian James S. Gale created A Korean-English Dictionary, which became the first and most essential tool for the scholarly study of Korea in the West, and did an independent translation of the Bible into the Korean language.
-Another Canadian, Dr. Oliver R. Avison, was the personal physician to King Kojong (1852–1919) and is considered the founder of modern medical knowledge in Korea.
+Contact between Canada and the Republic of Korea dates back to the 19th century when Canadians were some of the first Westerners to arrive on the Korean peninsula, a majority of whom were Christian missionaries, though they branched out into other fields of work.
+Rev. Canadian James S. Gale (1863-1937) created the Korean-English Dictionary, which became the first and most essential tool for the scholarly study of Korea in the West, and did an independent translation of the Bible into the Korean language.
+Another Canadian, Dr. Oliver R. Avison, was the personal physician to King Kojong (1852-1919) and is considered the founder of modern medical knowledge in Korea.
 Dr. Frank Schofield, a British-born Canadian from Guelph, Ontario, played an important role in the liberation of Korea from the Japanese occupation.
 Schofield is the only Westerner buried in the patriot section in Korea's National Cemetery.
 Official contact began in 1947 when Canada participated in the United Nations Commission overseeing election in Korea, and Canada formally recognized the Republic of Korea in 1949.

 When war broke out between North Korea and South Korea in 1950, Canada sent 26,971 military personnel to the Korean peninsula as part of a United Nations force, the third largest contingent behind the United States and the United Kingdom.
 Additionally, Canadians saw action in both naval and air forces with eight destroyers, 3,621 naval officers and men, twenty-two fighter pilots and several technical officers; whom were attached to the U.S. Fifth Air Force.
 Canada continued peacekeeping operations in Korea with the introduction of the Armistice Agreement.
 Due to the nature of the Korean War as the "Forgotten War", public awareness has been raised with the dedication of a national monument in 1997 - the Wall of Remembrance in Brampton, Ontario.
 516 Canadians died in the war and 378 Canadians lie buried in the United Nations Memorial Cemetery in Busan.

 In 2018, two Canadian nationals, Michael Kovrig and Michael Spavor, were detained in China after being accused by the Chinese government of espionage and endangering national security.
 On February 12, 2021, Canada and 57 other nations, including the US, UK, Australia, Germany and Sweden, jointly signed a declaration condemning the use of arbitrarily detaining people for political purposes.
-In response, China called Canada's action a "despicable and hypocritical act".
+In response, China called Canada’s action a “despicable and hypocritical act”.
 The declaration was supported by 57 countries, though one historically democratic country not on the list of supporters is South Korea, which has been looking to build a stronger relationship with China.
-On March 22, 2021, Michael Kovrig's trial began in Beijing behind closed doors.
+On March 22, 2021, Michael Kovrig’s trial began in Beijing behind closed doors.

 Economic relations

-South Korea is Canada's seventh largest trading partner.

-Canada and South Korea entered into the Canada-Korea Free Trade Agreement on January 1, 2015, after nearly a decade of deliberation.

 The Canada-Korea Energy Forum has been held annually since 2009.